UbiquitousLearning/NNV12/README.md

     ```
 7. The result of latency is shown in "./scripts/output.csv".

-There are results get from Meizu 16T.
+There are results get from Meizu 16T (Snapdragon 855).

    | Model           | latency(ms) |
    |-----------------|-------------|